-The recorded history of Talgarth reveals that since 1292, when Bishop of St David's granted the town Market and Fair Rights, there have been annual gatherings in the town.
-The current Festival follows this tradition celebrating the 19th anniversary of it's latest reincarnation in August 2015.
+The recorded history of Talgarth reveals that since 1292, when Bishop of St David's granted the town market and Fair Rights, there have been annual gatherings in the town.
+The current Festival follows this tradition celebrating the 20th anniversary of it's latest reincarnation in August 2015.

 Talgarth Festival of the Black Mountains is a 'free' summer festival located all around the small market town of Talgarth in Mid Wales.
 Based on the Market Square, it caters for a variety people, ages and interests.

 A true celebration of food, farming, music and the countryside.
 We remain one of the few Festivals who provide free entry, free parking (in the Main Car Park)at the end of the High Street and, on the whole, free entertainment.
 So please do take some time to browse our programme, it may just be worth your while.

-The Festival of the Black Mountains can only be held each year through the hard work and dedication of the committee members and volunteers.
-Others help out during the actual weekend and a few days either side with the more physical side of the festival such as erecting marquees, transporting chairs, counting ducks(!), etc.
+Talgarth Festival is organised and run solely by volunteers, most of which are committee members.
+Others help out during the weekend and a few days either side with the more physical side of the festival such as erecting marquees, transporting chairs, counting ducks(!), etc.

-The committee are increasingly renowned for their friendliness among traders and you can be sure that we'll be there for any problem you encounter.
+The committee are increasingly renowned for their friendliness among traders and be sure that we'll be there for any problem you encounter.

 Meetings are held once a month throughout the year to organise this annual festival.

 We are always looking for new people to join the group, whether as a committee member or simply to help on the day, selling programmes, transportation or sparing an hour or two to relieve others on the weekend.

 Why not join the committee which meets on the third Tuesday of each month at 7pm in Talgarth Town Hall Committee Room.
 A great way of socialising and making new friends as well as supporting the community.
 We welcome anyone from teens to senior citizens.